thoughtworksarts/thoughtworksarts.github.io/app/_posts/2016-09-29-cyborg-senses-weaving-materials.markdown

 Neil and Moon both [already have](/blog/introducing-cyborg-foundation/) permanent subdermal implants.
 They contend that this is what makes them true ‘cyborgs’.
 Dialing in for planning meetings from Chengdu, China, I originally understood “exoskeleton” to mean “still subdermal” — below the skin.

 {% include image file='neil-prototype.jpg'
-   caption='Neil trying on a prototype headband' %}
+	alt='Neil wears a headband prototype with wires coming out of it' caption='Neil trying on a prototype headband' %}

 In fact the intention during the residency was to make wearable prototypes for evaluation.
 Neil and Moon intend to try out these wearables as semi-permanent senses, and may consider making permanent implants going forward.